The former pro triathlete and managing editor of Triathlete joins the podcast and talks with us about what brought her to Fast Talk Labs.

 EK 19:41

 Yeah, so I had spent a lot of time here racing because really, from the point of view of long distance triathlon, North America is really kind of like the epicenter of triathlon racing.
 And I was still based in the UK and Oxford.
-And I started working with Matt Dixon and pebble patch, who was based in California, San Francisco, California.
-And obviously Pat When your coach be eight hours behind you is not ideal.
-And when you’re making day to day, hour to hour changes in things, and I was spending, you know, as a without having to have any kind of visa, you could spend 90 days in the US, you know, as a Brit, and I would come over, I would often come over and spend both three months in the summer racing on 70.3 circuit, and, you know, just bounce around the US and different races.
+And I started working with Matt Dixon at Pebble Patch, who was based in California, San Francisco, California.
+And obviously having your coach be eight hours behind you is not ideal when you’re making day to day, hour to hour changes in things, and I was spending, you know, as a – without having to have any kind of visa, you could spend 90 days in the US, you know, as a Brit, and I would come over, I would often come over and spend both three months in the summer racing on 70.3 circuit, and, you know, just bounce around the US and different races.
 And it was immediately obvious that if you want to get better sponsorship, if you wanted to just be, you know, if it doesn’t happen in North America, it doesn’t happen when it comes to long, long course, rasher.
-And so Matt, and I had a big conversation, I think we were we were, we were in Kona, watch, I was watching the race at the end of 2012.
-And he said to me, you know, I think it’d be really good if you could move to the US and you can move to California.
+And so Matt and I had a big conversation, I think we were we were, we were in Kona, watch, I was watching the race at the end of 2012 and he said to me, you know, I think it’d be really good if you could move to the US and you can move to California.
 And I was like, You mean, move, move?
 And he was like, Yeah, I mean, move, move.
-And so at the time, you know, I had a long term boyfriend, we had a house together, we had a cat together, I was very close to my family had a very tight, still very embedded in Oxford tri club all these years.
-So you know, I was an athlete with a community around me and a support network.
-So the thought of moving to California was like, kind of exciting, but also kind of terrifying.
-But also a big lesson, you know, a lesson that I learned from that was like, Take chances when they’re right, make opportunities work for you, when they’re the right ones.
+And so at the time, you know, I had a long term boyfriend, we had a house together, we had a cat together, I was very close to my family had a very tight, still very embedded in Oxford Tri Club all these years, so you know, I was an athlete with a community around me and a support network so the thought of moving to California was like, kind of exciting, but also kind of terrifying.
+But also a big lesson, you know, a lesson that I learned from that was like, take chances when they’re right, make opportunities work for you, when they’re the right ones.
 Jump, you know, sometimes you have to jump and not figure out how you’re going to land until you’re flying.
-And you find out who the best people are for you and your team.
-You know who your teammates are, if you like, after you’ve taken off.
-So, January 2013, I’m sat on the runway at London Heathrow and I’m on a flight to La on Yeah, we’re about to take off for flight to LAX and this and that’s me, I’m, I’m leaving the UK and I’m left that life behind, I guess and move to the States moved to LA.
-And really, it was like a career development move.
-I guess, you know, like it was a I want to win races here.
-I want I want to get pick up better sponsorship here in much the same way that anybody who is trying to advance in their career wherever they were, you know, whether you’re a banker, or a lawyer, or whatever you are, I think that’s
+And you find out who the best people are for you and your team, you know who your teammates are, if you like, after you’ve taken off.
+So, January 2013, I’m sat on the runway at London Heathrow and I’m on a flight to LA on, yeah, we’re about to take off for flight to LAX and this and that’s me, I’m, I’m leaving the UK and I’m left that life behind, I guess and move to the States, moved to LA.
+And really, it was like a career development move, I guess, you know, like it was a “I want to win races here, I want to get pick up better sponsorship here” in much the same way that anybody who is trying to advance in their career wherever they were, you know, whether you’re a banker, or a lawyer, or whatever you are –

-Rob Pickels 22:02
+Rob Pickels 22:01

 EK 22:17

-yeah.
+Yeah, yeah.
 So that’s what I did.

 Trevor Connor 22:19

 How long did it take you to make that choice?
-Was a very quick or did you really have to think about it for a while
+Was a very quick or did you really have to think about it for a while?

 EK 22:25